 Roasted broccoli tossed with sliced toasted almonds, red pepper flakes, garlic, lemon juice, and aged pecorino cheese.

 You guys.
-This roasted broccoli dish.
+This roasted broccoli recipe.
 It is absurdly addictive!
+Quite possibly the best roasted broccoli you’ll ever make.
 Brace yourselves.
 I can easily consume a pound or two of broccoli in one sitting when it is prepared this way.
-Quite alarming, but true.
+Alarming, but true.

 If it helps, Connor is equally as obsessed with this broccoli (it is one of his favorite things that I make) and it has gotten rave reviews from lots of family members and friends.

 If you’ve never roasted broccoli, you are missing out on the tastiest way to prepare it!

 If you’ve hated broccoli up to this point (confession: I never experienced this phase of life), give this recipe and method a try.
 I have an inkling that you’ll become a broccoli convert quite quickly.

 It goes without saying that many vegetables taste better once caramelized and roasted in the oven.
 This isn’t ground breaking news, but broccoli is one of my all-time favorites.

 Even more so than asparagus, carrots, and the other usual favorites.
 The broccoli florets get crispy and caramelized, and the normally flavorless stalks transform into addictive bites of heaven.
 I mean, really, you could stop right there.

 Once the roasted broccoli is mixed with toasted sliced almonds, lemon juice, garlic, red pepper flakes, and aged pecorino cheese – ugh, so good.